-This Management Information Circular (the "Circular") is furnished in connection with the solicitation of proxies being made by the management of Africa Oil Corp. ("Africa Oil" or the "Corporation") for use at the Annual General Meeting of the Corporation's shareholders (the "Meeting") to be held on Tuesday, June 3, 2014 at 10:00 a.m.
-(Pacific Standard Time) at The Fairmont Hotel Vancouver, 900 West Georgia Street, Vancouver, British Columbia and for the purposes set forth in the accompanying Notice of Meeting.
+This Management Information Circular (the "Circular") is furnished in connection with the solicitation of proxies being made by the management of Africa Oil Corp. ("Africa Oil" or the "Corporation") for use at the Annual General and Special Meeting of the Corporation's shareholders (the "Meeting") to be held on Thursday, June 11, 2015 at 10:00 a.m.
+(Pacific Standard Time) at the Four Seasons, 650 Howe Street, Vancouver, British Columbia and for the purposes set forth in the accompanying Notice of Meeting.
 While it is expected that the solicitation will be made primarily by mail, proxies may be solicited personally or by telephone by directors, officers and employees of the Corporation.
 All costs of this solicitation will be borne by the Corporation.

-It is anticipated that this Circular, together with the accompanying Notice of Meeting and form of proxy will first be mailed to shareholders of the Corporation on or about May 7, 2014.
+It is anticipated that this Circular, together with the accompanying Notice of Meeting and form of proxy will first be mailed to shareholders of the Corporation on or about May 7, 2015.